Marjxg/Marjxg/README.md

 ## Hi there 👋
 This is Marjorie Reyes, a Science and Systems Engineer Student.
+I've been developing for over 4 years in many different programming languages.
-Here's my repository with a few of my university projects.
+Here you can find some of my university projects.

 -----